OCA/stock-logistics-workflow/stock_deposit/README.rst

 #.
 Go to products and create one of type "Stockable".
 #.
 Update quantities on hand to have stock of it.
 #.
-Go to inventory dashboard and click on "Outgoing deposits" card to do a new
+Go to inventory dashboard and click on "Deposit out" card to do a new
    transfer.
 #.
 Create a picking with owner and select the product to do the transfer.